Sacramento Clergy Abuse Attorney

 It is important to note, however, that most sexual predators do not have a prior criminal record.
 In many cases, even though there was an allegation, there is never an investigation into sexual abuse carried out by the clergy member.
 They are often able to fly under the radar and target children in their own community before being caught.

 Sacramento Diocese Clergy Abuse Attorney

 Every sexual abuse survivor deserves to have their story heard.
-A compassionate clergy abuse lawyer from Rosenfeld Injury Lawyers LLC is here to listen in a confidential setting.
+A compassionate Sacramento clergy abuse lawyer from Rosenfeld Injury Lawyers LLC is here to listen in a confidential setting.
 Let us provide legal advice and counseling on how best to proceed to resolve your case successfully.

-Why Victims Are Filing Civil Lawsuits
+Why Victims Are Filing Childhood Sexual Abuse Lawsuits

 Sexually assaulting an innocent victim is a horrible crime that often leaves the survivor with emotional scars and physical injury.
 The consequences and lifelong burden carried by the abused can last a lifetime.
 Sometimes, the journey to full recovery and healing of all the emotional and physical pain can be overwhelming.
 Victims are often left broken, not knowing where to turn for help.